anuveyatsu/DEMO-datapackage-vega-driving/README.md

+Relationship between gasoline prices and driving habits in the US based on [Driving Shifts Into Reverse](http://www.nytimes.com/imagepages/2010/05/02/business/02metrics.html) by Hannah Fairfield.
+The New York Times (May 2, 2010).

 This is an example DataPackage that demonstrates usage of "Vega Graph Specifications".
-This Demo Data Package implements an example from [here](https://vega.github.io/vega-editor/?mode=vega&spec=driving).
+This Demo Data Package based on [this example](https://vega.github.io/vega-editor/?mode=vega&spec=driving).

 ## Views